Registration for this course is open until Wednesday, 15.04.2026 23:59.

 Foundations of Firmware Security

-This course introduces students to the security of embedded systems, with a focus on identifying and analyzing firmware vulnerabilities.
+This course introduces students to the security of embedded systems, focusing on identifying and analyzing firmware vulnerabilities.
 The course begins with core concepts in embedded systems and hardware communication protocols, including UART, SPI, and JTAG.
 Students will learn to extract and analyze firmware from real-world devices.

 The curriculum then moves into reverse engineering of unknown binaries, teaching foundational techniques for recovering control and data structures.
 Tools such as Ghidra and QEMU are used for firmware emulation and reverse engineering.
-Students then explore vulnerability discovery through fuzzing and re-hosting techniques, learning to design or adapt fuzzers for analyzing embedded firmware.
+Students then explore vulnerability discovery through fuzzing and rehosting techniques, learning to design or adapt fuzzers to analyze embedded firmware.
 Additional topics include software vulnerabilities, side-channel analysis, and bug triaging.
 The course also includes a weekly hands-on tutorial session.

-We take pride in the fact that all previous iterations of this course have resulted in students discovering 0-day vulnerabilities in real-world embedded firmware.
+We take pride in the fact that all previous iterations of this course have led students to discover 0-day vulnerabilities in real-world embedded firmware.

 Prerequisites

-Confidence, “learning ability,” or thinking you are the exception will not save you.
+Confidence, Claude Code, "learning ability," or the belief that you are the exception will not save you.
 Every year, students who are convinced they are different try, and every year, they fail.
 If you are not prepared, do not enroll.
-This is not a challenge.
-This is not a test of courage.
-This is a guarantee: you will get burned if you ignore this warning.

 Course Book: